awsdocs/amazon-appstream2-developer-guide/doc_source/customize-fleets.md

 1. Choose the image builder on which to change user environment variables, verify that it is in the **Running** state, and choose **Connect**\.

 1. On the **Local User** tab, choose **Template User**\.

+   **Template User** lets you create default application and Windows settings for your users\.
+For more information, see "Creating Default Application and Windows Settings for Your AppStream 2\.0 Users" in [Default Application and Windows Settings and Application Launch Performance](customizing-appstream-images.md)\.

 1. On the image builder, choose the Windows **Start** button, **Control Panel**, **User Accounts**\.